Can You Weld Cast Iron to Steel? And How to Do It

 The most common scenario is when you have a decorative gray iron casting with a broken part, and you want to fill the missing part with mild steel since it is easy to find and work with.
 Before starting, ensure you wear all the necessary PPE equipment.

 1. Identify the metals

-There is another reason to check the cast iron part.
+There is another reason to check the casting part.
 It might be cast steel rather than cast iron.
-This is good because cast steel is far more weldable, and you don’t need the strict procedure and expensive filler metals that iron needs.
+This is good because cast steel is almost as weldable as typical steel.

 Weldpundit already has a detailed article on how to identify metals.
 If you are unsure what cast iron you have, weld it with a NiFe-CI filler metal.

 2. Clean both metals

 Hard-to-weld metals need clean joints, and cast iron often contains various impurities.
 Clean at least 1″ (25.4 mm) on each side of the joint to bright metal.

 You can use an angle grinder and after that a file to remove any remaining carbon or abrasive material.